naofumi/react_router_rails_spa/README.md

 ```

 This will create a new directory called `frontend` inside the project root.
-It will also create a React bootstrap endpoint `/react` handled by `ReactController#show`,
+It will also create a React bootstrap endpoint for all paths starting with `/react`.
+The endpoint will be handled by `ReactController#show`.

-rake tasks for starting the dev server and building the React app.
+You will also have rake tasks for starting the dev server and building/previewing the React app.

-It also adds `include ReactRouterRailsSpa::CsrfCookieEnabled` to your `ApplicationController` to allow you to use the robust CSRF protection built into Ruby on Rails from your React application.
+As part of the integration, we provide utilities for using the robust CSRF protection built into Ruby on Rails from your React application.

-## Running in Development
+## Running the React Router development server

 Start the Ruby on Rails server (either `bin/rails s` or `bin/dev`) and then run the following command to start the React Router development server.